ermauliks/dearweb.org/README.md

     7. Footer
     8. Table

-2. UI/ UX Events information happening/ Going to happen in the India
+2. Information of UI/ UX Events happening/ Going to happen in the India